wfjm/w11/README.md

 a PDP-11/70 CPU with memory management unit, but without floating point unit, a complete set of mass storage peripherals
 (RK11/RK05, RL11/RL02, RK70/RP06, TM11/TU10)
-and a basic set of UNIBUS peripherals
+and a rather complete set of UNIBUS peripherals
-(DL11, LP11, PC11),
+(DL11, LP11, PC11, and DEUNA),
-and last but not least a cache and memory controllers for SRAM and PSRAM.
+and last but not least a cache and memory controllers for SRAM, PSRAM and SDRAM (via Xilinx MIG core).
 The design is **FPGA proven**, runs currently on Digilent Arty, Basys3, CmodA7, Nexys4, Nexys3, Nexys2 and S3board boards
 and boots 5th Edition UNIX and 2.11BSD UNIX.